johnvanham/url-shortener-rust/README.md

 ### Running

 1. Start up redis using Docker: `docker run -p 6379:6379 -v redis_data:/data -it redis:latest`
-2. Use cargo in the project directory `cargo run`
+2. Use cargo in the project directory: `cargo run`
+3. Run tailwindcss to build the css file and (optionally) watch changes: `tailwindcss -i css/style.css -o public/style.css --watch`

+If editing any of the rust code you will need to stop and re-start cargo.

 ### Deploying